Jack Edwards (internet personality)

 Jack Benjamin Edwards (born 18 October 1998) is an English YouTuber, social media influencer and author.
 He has built an online following posting videos about books, popular culture and university life since 2016, and is associated with the internet sub-communities of BookTube, BookTok and EduTube.
-As of July 2024 he has over 1.38 million subscribers on YouTube and over 1.1 million followers across TikTok and Instagram.
+As of July 2026, he has over 2.1 million subscribers on YouTube and over 2 million followers across TikTok, Goodreads and Instagram.

 Early life and education

-Edwards is from Brighton and studied English Literature, Politics, and History at A-level, the results of which he opened on camera on his channel.
-Edwards was invited to interview at Oxford University for the English Q300 undergraduate degree.
-He attended the University of Durham to study English literature in the Q300 program.
-During his time there, he was a member of St Cuthbert's College.
+Jack Benjamin Edwards was born on 18 October 1998 in Brighton, England.
+He attended the University of Durham (St Cuthbert's Society), where he earned a First Class BA in English literature.
 He was the first member of his family to attend university.

 Career

-Edwards began documenting his experiences at university on YouTube in 2016.
-The dean of his college attributed a rise in applications to the college he attended to Edwards' channel, calling it "the Jack Edwards effect".
+Edwards registered his YouTube account @jack_edwards in 2014, gaining prominence in 2017 for documenting his experiences at St Cuthbert's.
+Then-Principal, Elizabeth Archibald, would attribute the popularity of Edwards' vlogs to St Cuthbert's first oversubscription, referring to it as "the Jack Edwards effect".

-He now has over one million subscribers on his main channel @jack_edwards, and nearly 500,000 on his second channel @jack_in_the_books.
-He is known for posting about popular culture, including reading the book recommendations of popular actors, musicians, and reality stars.
-He is also active on TikTok and Instagram.
-Edwards is signed by the Sixteenth talent agency.
-He published The Uni-Verse: The Ultimate Guide to Surviving University with Harper Collins in 2020.
+As of 2026, Edwards' main YouTube channel has 1.7 million subscribers and 196 million views, where his content focuses on activities such as reading the book recommendations of popular actors, musicians, and reality stars,.

-In 2021, Edwards launched Ink Outside the Box, a stationery company.
+In 2020, Edwards published The Uni-Verse: The Ultimate Guide to Surviving University with Harper Collins, while in 2021 he launched the stationary company Ink Outside the Box.
 In 2023, Edwards announced that he would be closing down the company.

 In 2023, Edwards was announced as a "thinker in residence" for that year's Hay Festival, focusing on digital storytelling and online media.
 As part of his role, he interviewed Alice Oseman.
-That year he also hosted the 2023 Booker Prize official livestream at Oxford University.
+That year, he also hosted the 2023 Booker Prize official livestream at Old Billingsgate and the 2024 International Booker Prize at Tate Modern.

-Edwards appeared as a panellist on series eight of Between the Covers.
-His episode aired on BBC Two on 19 November 2024.
+In 2025, Edwards launched an online book club called 'Inklings'.
+In the same year, he was also appointed as a Contributory Literary Editor for Esquire (UK Edition), and was included in the European Forbes 30 Under 30 Media and Marketing list.